Contributing Authors M-Q

 Lyn Miller lives in Edinburgh with her husband and dog.
 She worked as a G.P. for 27 years, but left in order to devote more time to writing.
-Her first novel, Taking Medicine, was published in November 2017.
+Her novels, Taking Medicine and A Human Condition were published in 2017 and 2019 respectively.
 More information about Lyn can be found at her website.

 Lynn Mundell co-edits 100wordstory, a California-based literary journal dedicated to flash fiction stories, essays, and author interviews.
 Her work has been published in The Sun, Flash: The International Short-Short Story Magazine, Blink Ink, FlashFlood, Number Eleven, and other classy places.
 Catch up and keep in touch with Lynn on Twitter, @lynnfmundell.

 Edinburgh-based Ian Murphy has wanted to be a novelist since boyhood, and continues to pursue that dream.
 His debut novel The Life Lived was published in 2015.
 Currently, he is working a second novel set in rural Scotland as well as some short fiction – when his two young children allow it.

 Len Nourse was raised in South Africa, but has spent recent years mostly in the US and Australia.
 Today, when he's not researching the role of nutrition in the stress of ill health, he writes children's books based on nightly bedtime stories told to kids for over forty years.
 So far he has completed eleven books, notably the JP And Animal Detectives series.